Pastoral Care is fundamental to fulfilling the School’s Aims, and permeates all aspects of the School structure.

 - Code of Behaviour, which provides the guidelines for all members of the School Community.

-- PSHE (Personal, Social and Health Education) lessons provide a forum for gaining and developing knowledge and understanding of the issues and values affecting girls as individuals and as members of communities.
+- PSHEE (Personal, Social, Health and Economic Education) lessons provide a forum for gaining and developing knowledge and understanding of the issues and values affecting girls as individuals and as members of communities.

 - SMART Target-Setting (having Specific, Measurable, Achievable, Realistic, Time-limited targets) takes place formally twice during the year, when pupils consult with their teachers and Form Tutors.
 These are recorded in planners, which are also a homework diary, and a place where key information can be found.